chanduujjina/JSE_Practice_2025_B1/LinkedList.md

 | `offerFirst(E e)` | Adds element to the **front** (head) of the list (Deque style) |
 | `offerLast(E e)`  | Adds element to the **end** (tail), same as `offer(e)`         |

+🔁 LinkedList Dual Nature
+- LinkedList implements both:

+- List interface (like ArrayList)

+- Deque (Double-Ended Queue) interface

+  - This makes it behave like:

+  - A Queue (FIFO)
+  - A Stack (LIFO)